At a Glance

 Highlight Soft Skills: In your application, emphasise soft skills such as communication, organisation, and teamwork.
 These are crucial for supporting the CIO and the wider team effectively.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is essential for an EA role.

 How to prepare for a job interview at Bain and Gray